Molecular and Cell Biology PhD Program

 - An area of concentration specific course (3 credits) (consult with your major advisor before signing up)

-Before the end of May of the second year, the students need to take the 2nd year exam.
+Before the end of May of the second year, the students need to take the 2nd year review.

 - The student independently writes a 2-3 page-long document (the “second-year review”) that describes background material for their research project.
 This can serve as the introduction to the prospectus proposal and should be properly referenced.
 (Note: the research advisor will not correct or review this document)